Every company’s brand collateral begins with the best intentions.

 It all just gets away from you until one day you find yourself standing in your office’s storage room staring at boxes of mismatched promotional items wondering what happened.
-Before this spins into a full-blown business identity crisis, take charge and detox your branding collateral.
+Before this all spins into a full-blown business identity crisis, take charge of your branding collateral.

 Step 1: Go back to the brand.

-The first step in our marketing detox series (“Improve Your Marketing Strategy by Cleaning up Your Brand”) talked about cleaning up your identity.
-Whether you went through that process or already have a strong understanding of your image, knowing how your business is perceived — the history, story, voice, tone and expectations people experience when working with your brand — is key to creating a strong and orderly identity system.
+Knowing how your business is perceived—the history, story, voice, tone and expectations people experience when working with your brand—is key to creating a strong and orderly identity system.

 Clarifying your brand will help you know: